wp-plugins/cornerstone/readme.txt

 Cornerstone makes using your favorite web publishing platform (Wordpress) practical for any type of site by enhancing its content management capabilities.
 Too long have we had to resort to hacks like using categories in menus to build a pseudo site structure (you know what I'm talking about).

 ### BETA NOTES
 The current release is a beta version.
-Please test and [provide feedback on the beta release page](http://archetyped.com/lab/cnr-0-6-beta/).
+Please test and [provide feedback on the beta release page](http://archetyped.com/lab/cnr-0-7-beta/).
 Main changes

-#### Beta 3
-* Fix: Section not always saved

-#### Beta 2
-* Optimize: Internal performance
-* Fix: Section posts fetched prior to checking posts' properties

 #### Beta 1
-* Add: Content type support
-* Add: Media support
+* Optimize: Permalink structure reset when plugin activated/deactivated
+* Optimize: Post Editor: Update permalink preview when section changed
+* Optimize: Improved client-side file loading
-* Optimize: Code cleanup
+* Optimize: Encapsulate client-side code
-* Fix: Pagingation compatibility for Wordpress 3.1+
-* Fix: Various bug fixes

 The public beta of Cornerstone includes several enhancements, the primary focus of this release being a feature that allows Wordpress to be used for sites that go beyond just blogging-- **Posts in Sections**.
 Create a section, add posts to it, they show up when you navigate to that section.
 Simple as that.
 It really is, but [here's a tutorial on how to do it](http://archetyped.com/know/how-to-organize-posts-in-sections-in-wordpress-with-cornerstone/) just because I think you're awesome.